Nonparametric Estimation for SDE with Sparsely Sampled Paths: an FDA Perspective: Model and Measurement Scheme

-\item[iii.] $\left\{r(n)\right\}$ is the sequence of grid sizes, determining the denseness of the sampling scheme. {The sequence of grid sizes satisfies $r(n)\geq 2$ (otherwise observations cannot provide information about (co)variation) but is otherwise unconstrained and need not diverge with $n$. }
+\item[iii.] $\left\{r(n)\right\}$ is the sequence of grid sizes, determining the denseness of the sampling scheme. {The sequence of grid sizes satisfies $r(n)\geq 2$ ($r(n)=1$ cannot provide information about covariation) but is {otherwise} unconstrained and \emph{need not} to diverge with $n$. }